newrlan/layout-switch.nvim/README.md

 | `InsertEnter` | restore the layout remembered for the tab page                  |
 | `FocusLost`   | remember the current layout                                     |
 | `FocusGained` | restore the layout remembered on `FocusLost`                    |

-Insert mode and focus layouts are stored separately, so switching windows or tabs in Normal mode does not overwrite the Insert mode layout.

 ## Options